fiskl-accounting/help-docs/docs/Core-Features/Accounting/multi-journal-entries.md

 1. Entries are also displayed in their respective account ledgers
 1. Select any entry to view details or make edits

-### Additional Actions
+### Additional actions

-- **Duplicate an Entry**: Open an existing entry and select "Duplicate" to create a copy with editable fields
+- **Duplicate an entry**: Open an existing entry and select "Duplicate" to create a copy with editable fields
-- **Delete Entries**: Select one or more entries from the list and choose "Delete"
+- **Delete entries**: Select one or more entries from the list and choose "Delete"

 :::note[caution]
 Deleting a Multi Journal entry will remove all associated transactions from their respective accounts.
 :::

-## Filtering and Searching Multi Journal Entries
+## Filtering and searching Multi Journal entries

 To find specific entries: